-In a randomized, double-blind, placebo-controlled trial of 18 men and 16 women with total cholesterol concentrations exceeding 200 mg/dl, study participants were given either 5 g of creatine or a placebo for 56 days.
-Creatine and placebo were taken orally four times a day for 5 days and then twice a day for 51 days.
+In a randomized, double-blind, placebo-controlled trial of 18 men and 16 women with total cholesterol concentrations exceeding 200 mg/dl, study participants were given either 5g of creatine or a placebo for 56 days.
+Creatine and placebo were taken orally four times a day for five days and then twice a day for 51 days.
 The creatine group saw significant reductions in cholesterol, triacylglycerols, and very-low-density lipoprotein-C.

 In another study, creatine added to a multivitamin supplement lowered inflammatory homocysteine levels, a risk factor for heart disease, in healthy people better than multivitamins alone after four weeks.

-In another study, 30 healthy but untrained male volunteers were given either placebo or a loading dose of creatine (5 g four times a day for 5 days) followed by a maintenance dose (5 g twice a day) for 28 days and underwent 5 hours of resistance training a week or remained on creatine without training.
-Creatine plus resistance training improved calf and forearm blood flow (interestingly, in the creatine group, fat-free mass, strength, and resting metabolic rate also increased!).
+In another study, 30 healthy, but untrained, male volunteers were given either placebo or a loading dose of creatine (5g, four times a day for five days) followed by a maintenance dose (5g twice a day for 28 days) and underwent five hours of resistance training per week or remained on creatine without training.
+Creatine plus resistance training improved calf and forearm blood flow.
+(Interestingly, in the creatine group, fat-free mass, strength, and resting metabolic rate also increased!)